 Russia loses 1,010 soldiers over past day

-Russia has lost 1,010 soldiers killed and wounded and 85 vehicles and fuel tankers over the past day.
+Russia has lost 1,010 soldiers killed and wounded as well as more than 300 weapons and pieces of military equipment over the past day.

 Source: General Staff of the Armed Forces of Ukraine on Facebook